Victor and Lilian Hochhauser

 In 2011, Lilian and Victor Hochhauser presented the Mariinsky Ballet at the Royal Opera House and a second tour of the extraordinary Guangdong Acrobatic Troupe of China, performing Swan Lake at the London Coliseum and in the provinces.
 They also arranged for the Israel Philharmonic Orchestra to appear at the BBC Proms.
 The IPO's resident conductor Zubin Mehta was joined by soloist Gil Shaham.
 Sir Peter Wright's The Nutcracker ended a very busy year!

-Victor and Lilian Hochhauser have also enjoyed a long history of presenting great international stars such as Marian Anderson, Anton Dolin, Margot Fonteyn, Wilhelm Furtwängler, Sylvie Guillem, Alicia Markova, Josef Krips, Mario Lanza, Joan Sutherland and major international companies such as the Guangdong Acrobatic Troupe of China, Paco Peña and his Flamenco Dance Company, La Scala Milan, the National Ballet of China, San Francisco Ballet and the Spanish Riding School of Vienna.
+Victor and Lilian Hochhauser also enjoyed a long history of presenting great international stars such as Marian Anderson, Anton Dolin, Margot Fonteyn, Wilhelm Furtwängler, Sylvie Guillem, Alicia Markova, Josef Krips, Mario Lanza, Joan Sutherland and major international companies such as the Guangdong Acrobatic Troupe of China, Paco Peña and his Flamenco Dance Company, La Scala Milan, the National Ballet of China, San Francisco Ballet and the Spanish Riding School of Vienna.